CoRfr/docker-git-autoupdate/README.md

  - `GIT_URL`: provided as this to git clone
  - `POLLING_FREQ`: polling frequency as given to cron, something like "*/5 * * * *", default to 5 minutes
- - `SSH_KEY`: can be used to provide an SSH key to authenticate against remote repository needs to be base64'd
+ - `SSH_KEY`: can be used to provide an SSH key to authenticate against remote repository

+Warning:
+ - `SSH_KEY` expect as base64'd string
-In case URL is ssh (ssh:// or git@), the image will automatically accept the remote key.
+ - In case URL is ssh (ssh:// or git@), the image will automatically accept the remote key.

 For instance you can deploy this as a systemd unit to serve an always up-to-date repository to other services.